 Habitat: Liatris scariosa prefers full sun in well drained soil with dry to moderate moisture conditions.
 It is tolerant of some poorer soils but is intolerant of wet soil in the winter.
 Long-tongued bees and butterflies will visit these plants.
 It grows from a sub-globose corm-like structure.

-Comparisons: The button shaped heads of the floral array separate this species from the other Blazing Stars except for the Rough Blazing Star, L. aspera.
+Comparisons: The flower heads of the floral array separate this species from many others.
+Rough Blazing Star, L. aspera can be similar.
 Both species have similar shape heads and both can have stem hair.
 L. aspera however, has up to 35 florets in the flower head whereas L. scariosa usually has that as a minimum although some plants may have as few as 19; also the middle phyllaries of L. aspera have irregularly cut tips.
 Large-headed Blazing Star is the most likely candidate to be what Eloise Butler collected (see below).
 It has 4 to 20 flower heads on stalks, stems have hair and the floret throats do not have hair.

 Above: The floral array.